 - You will not be required to go to group meetings but can have one-on-one interactions with our staff when you request them;

 - You will be given medications to control the withdrawal pain;

 - You will be given natural supplements to help you feel better;

 - You will have your taper adjusted to ensure that you are able to most comfortably withdraw;

 - You will leave Novus in 10 to 14 days off all drugs;

-- You will be given instructions on how to continue with IM vitamins and helped to select an after-care program that works for you.
+- You will be given instructions on how to continue with vitamins and helped to select an after-care program that works for you.

 Do you need Methadone help?
 Call Novus now at

 Methadone is promoted as the "solution" for someone who is addicted to heroin or even OxyContin—legal heroin.
 The concept is simple.
 Here are some of the "selling" points used to justify giving someone addicted to a terrible drug an even more addictive and dangerous drug—methadone: